Inputs

 Select a new username

-When using Vue 3’s composition API, you can access setErrors and clearErrors by importing them directly from @formkit/vue.
+You can access setErrors and clearErrors by importing them directly from your framework package.

 Input errors